 You may also feel betrayed by the university you trusted turned against you, especially if you didn’t even realize you were doing something wrong.

 But you don’t have to be alone or afraid.
 We here at D.C.
-Student Defense have five tips if you have been accused of academic misconduct for using an AI writing program:
+Student Defense has five tips if you have been accused of academic misconduct for using an AI writing program:

 - Do not respond to charges without consulting a lawyer.